-IMAGINES is an international and cross-disciplinary research network working on modern receptions of Antiquity in the visual and performing arts.
-A key objective of the project is the understanding of different forms of interpretation, appropriation, revisionism or neglect of the classical inheritance across epochs, nations and cultural expressions and movements.
-Subject areas under investigation includeTheatre, Dance, Cinema, Opera, Sculpture, Architecture, Painting, Comics and Graphic Novels, Design, Photography, Computer Games and multimedia.
-The project is interdisciplinary in nature and involves scholars from a wide range of fields from leading universities in Italy, France, Germany, Portugal, Spain and the UK.
+IMAGINES is an international and cross-disciplinary research network focusing on modern receptions of Antiquity in the visual and performing arts.
+A key objective of the project is the understanding of different interpretations, appropriations, constructions and neglected areas of the classical inheritance across epochs, societies, cultural expressions, and movements.
+Subject areas under investigation include Theatre, Dance, Cinema, Opera, Sculpture, Architecture, Painting, Comics and Graphic Novels, Design, Photography, Video Games and Multimedia.
+The project is interdisciplinary in nature and involves scholars and artists from a wide range of fields and countries (Italy, France, Germany, New Zealand, Portugal, Spain, Austria and the UK).

 IMAGINES’ most relevant collective initiatives are our bi-annual conferences.
 Six European cities and countries have hosted Imagines conferences so far: 2007 Logroño, Spain; 2010 Bristol, UK; 2012 Mainz, Germany; 2014 Faro, Portugal; 2016 Torino, Italy; 2018 Toulouse.
 Next conference will take place in Göttingen in 2020.

 Relevant outcomes of our network are the volumes based on our conferences.
 Thanks to a collaboration with Bloomsbury Publishing, we have created a new book series, directed by Filippo Carlà-Uhink and Martin Lindner, which hosts not only our conferences but works focusing on modern vidual receptions of the ancient world.
 Click here to find out more on the series: Imagines: Classical Receptions in the Visual and Performing arts.